LiyuanHsu/Master-Thesis/README.md

 ## Getting Started

-There are two parts for this project
+There are three parts in this project:
+* 1D navigation
+* 2D navigation
+* Environment generalization

+We train the navigation model in follwoing two environments:
-* Training Reinforcement learning navigation model in OpenAI Gym environment
+* Training Reinforcement learning navigation model (A3C_LSTM) in OpenAI Gym environment
-* Training Supervised learning navigation model by state-action pairs collecting from turtlebot_flatland environment
+* Training Supervised learning navigation model (SL_LSTM) by state-action pairs collecting from turtlebot_flatland environment

 ## Prerequisites